 You also have an opportunity to avoid a tax lien by submitting an appeal.
 When you receive a levy notice from the IRS, you have 30 days to make a formal appeal.
 Submit IRS Form 9423 to appeal the tax levy and force the IRS to reconsider its decision.

-In addition to placing tax liens and tax levies on your property, the IRS can collect tax debts directly from your paycheck.
+In addition to placing tax liens and tax levies on your property, the IRS can collect back taxes directly from your paycheck.
 Also known as wage garnishment, this process allows the IRS to collect from your paycheck without getting a judgment first, unlike other creditors.

 While most creditors can garnish only limited amounts from your paycheck, the IRS follows the federal tax code when determining how much to take.
 Essentially, the tax code calculates the amount you need for basic living expenses, based on the number of exemptions you claim.
 That means the IRS can take the rest of your paycheck, leaving you with enough to cover just everyday expenses.